How do we reduce our greenhouse gas emissions from buildings?

 What does this mean in Duluth?

 There is a lot happening and we can do more.

 Much of Duluth housing stock is old and inefficient.
 For example in the Lincoln Park neighborhood 65.6% of housing was built before 1939.
 We need to increase efficiency of old buildings by updating city building codes and providing incentives to weatherize and make homes more efficient.
-This work can provide good local jobs.
+Everyone from electricians, plumbers, and HVAC contractors will benefit from an investment in enhancing the efficiency of our buildings.
 Clean energy jobs grew 2.5 times faster than other jobs in Minnesota in 2019 and the largest clean energy employer was in energy efficiency.